Patent Opinions and Enforcement

 - Freedom to operate opinions.
 These opinions address the question of whether something can be manufactured and sold without infringing the valid patents of someone else.

-- Validity opinion.
+- Validity opinions.
 These opinions address the question of whether a particular patent is likely valid.
 A person who is concerned about the patents or a portfolio of a competitor may want this kind of opinion for peace of mind that if accused of infringement, they have solid arguments to use as a basis for a favorable settlement.

 In the generic-drug space, we are experts at analyzing “Orange Book” listings for pharmaceutical products, and drafting the non-infringement/invalidity opinions these projects require.
 We also prepare “Paragraph IV” notice letters.
 Look to use for your Hatch-Waxman legal needs.